postmanlabs/labs-docs/src/pages/docs/writing-scripts/test-scripts.md

 Select __Send__ to run your request and open __Test Results__ in the response section.
 The tab header displays how many tests passed and how many ran in total.
 You can also view the number of **Passed**, **Skipped**, and **Failed** test results.

 If the request returned a `200` status code, the test passes.
-To see what happens with a different status code, change the expected status code in your test script and run the request again.
+To find out what happens with a different status code, change the expected status code in your test script and run the request again.

 ### Formatting test result messages with pm.expect